+Patriotic countrymen of the dead General, in response to the appeal of Mrs. Isabel Garrison, of Chicago, who is supported in Canada by Sir William Van Horne, and in the United states by the descendants of Montgomery. and the Sons and Daughters of the American Revolution, propose, if accorded the site, to erect a suitable. monument here to his memory.
+The City Council of Quebec has unanimously given its approval to the project, and the consent of the Dominion now only remains to be secured.
 Mention has already been made of the site of the old house on St. Louis street to which Montgomery's body was taken next morning and laid out for interment.
-This old house was in existence until only a few years since, when it was taken down and replaced by a handsome modern building, which is owned and occupied by the family of the late Chevalier Baillargé, the ex-City Engineer.
-Until recently it bore an inscription on its front indicating the historic importance of its site.
+This old house was in existence until only a few years since, when it was taken down and replaced by a handsome modern building, which is owned and occupied by Chevalier Baillairgé, the ex-City Engineer, and which bears an inscription on its front, indicating the historic importance of its site.
 Further up St. Louis street, and immediately to the southward of St. Louis Gate, on the side of the green slope which skirts the Citadel hill, is the old British military prison, now a military storehouse.
-In the yard of this storehouse, marked by a small boulder, is the spot where Montgomery's body was buried and where it remained for forty-three years until, with the consent of the British Government, it was given up to his sorrowing widow and taken to New York. where it was finally interred in St. Paul's church with military honors, at the expense of the State.
-The bodies of the General's two aids, Cheeseman and McPherson, were interred in their clothes near the spot where he was laid, and, in the course of some excavations in the yard of the old military storehouse some years since, a part of what are believed to be their bones, were found.
-At the suggestion of Quebec's historian, Sir James Le Moine, they were submitted to one of the city's leading surgeons, who declared that they must have formed part of the framework of men several inches or more over six feet in height, which both Cheeseman and McPherson are known to have been.
-There is good reason therefore to conclude that the bones in question are relics of these gallant, but unfortunate men, and, as such, they have been religiously preserved in a small coffin covered with glass for the inspection of visitors by a warm-hearted Irishman, Mr. Patrick Lewis, one of the artificers of the military store, an old soldier himself, who was also instrumental, later on in 1894, in identifying the spot where the thirteen American soldiers killed with Montgomery and his aides were buried and in saving their bones from the neglected fate which threatened them at the hands of ignorant workmen engaged in making repairs to the flooring of the store.
+In the yard of this storehouse, marked by a small boulder, is the spot where Montgomery's body was buried and where it remained for forty-three years until, with the consent of the British Government, it was given up to his sorrowing widow and taken to New York, where it was finally interred in St. Paul's church with military honors, at the expense of the State.
+The bodies of the General's two aides, Cheeseman and McPherson, were interred in their clothes near the spot where he was laid and, in the course of some excavations in the yard of the old military storehouse some years since, a part of what are believed to be their bones, were found.
+At the suggestion of Quebec's historian, Sir James Le Moine, they were submitted to one of the city's leading surgeons. who declared that they must have formed part of the framework of men several inches or more over six feet in height, which both Cheeseman and McPherson are known to have been.
+There is good reason therefore to conclude that the bones in question are relics of these gallant, but unfortunate men, and, as such, they have been religiously preserved in a small coffin covered with glass for the injection of visitors by a warmhearted Irishman, Mr. Patrick Lewis, one of the artificers of the military store, an old soldier himself, who was also instrumental, later on in 1894, in identifying the spot where the thirteen American soldiers killed with Montgomery and his aides were buried and in saving their bones from the neglected fate which threatened them at the hands of ignorant workmen engaged in making repairs to the flooring of the store.
 These have been reinterred in a suitable coffin near the spot where they were found and a handsome mural tablet bearing the inscription: "Beneath this tablet repose the remains of thirteen American soldiers of General Montgomery's army, who were killed in the assault on Quebec, Dec.
-31st, 1775; placed to their memory by several American children," has been erected over it through the patriotic impulse and generosity of the two young daughters of Mr. G. M. Fairchlid, jr., the well known author and literateur, of Cape Rouge, formerly of New York, aided by some of their little friends in the United States.
+31st, 1775.
+Placed to their memory by several American children," has been erected over it through the patriotic impulse and generosity of the two young daughters of G. M. Fairchild, jr., the well known author and literateur, of Cape Rouge, formerly of New York, aided by some of their little friends in the United States.